R3Conclave/ccl-documentation/user-guide/docs/creating-your-first-function.md

 { "return": "Hello World" }
 ```

 This result is the raw data returned by the function.
-The important bit is in the `Decrypted:` section at the
+The significant bit is in the `Decrypted:` section at the
 bottom, as it contains the decrypted return of the function.
 The `ccl` tool creates a private key for communicating with
 Conclave Cloud.
 This private key is the only entity that can decrypt the encrypted result in the data returned from
 the invocation.